-A sensor at the exit of the sample chamber continuously measures the pressure of the sample gas.
-This data is used to compensate the final O_2 concentration calculation for changes in atmospheric pressure and is stored in the CPU's memory as the test function PRES (also viewable via the front panel).
+A sensor in the sample path continuously measures the pressure of the sample gas.
+This data is used to compensate the measured CO_2 and O_2 concentrations for changes in atmospheric pressure and is stored in the CPU's memory as the test function PRES (also viewable via the front panel).